Cloud Top Temperature and Height (GEO v2018)

 One coefficient's file, containing satellite-dependent values and one look-up table for climatological atmospheric absorption correction, is available in the SAFNWC software package, and is needed by the CTTH software.

-The CTTH software has been designed to allow the processing at satellite IR full spatial resolution of any rectangular areas defined by the user inside the MSG full disk (the processing of the MSG full disk is also possible).
-The validity of the CTTH product is commited inside the MSG full disk.
+The CTTH software has been designed to allow the processing at satellite IR full spatial resolution of any rectangular areas defined by the user inside the satellite full disk (the processing of the full disk is also possible).
+The validity of the CTTH product is commited inside the satellite full disk.

 CTTH products are coded in NetCdF and includes: